Aids and Adaptations Policy

 Embed best practice:

-• Ensure that colleagues receive regular, relevant and up to date training and support to enable them to champion and meet the organisation’s policy objectives.
+• Ensure that colleagues receive regular, relevant and up-to-date training and support to enable them to champion and meet the organisation’s policy objectives.

 • Support individual commitment to and ownership of Aids and Adaptations objectives by ensuring that appraisal conversations focus on the relevant behavioural competencies.